hydradon/demo-custom-connector/README.md

 -This demo will use a supermarket grocery list with 10k items that include customer datapoints like their name, category of industry, city, order date, profit, sales, etc. We chose this dataset because is a fairly large dataset, and supermarket use cases are very common amongst Confluent customers due to the need to have real-time visibility on their customers and orders.
 -I have already uploaded the csv into DynamoDB and for speed sake, you can upload this csv into s3 and click on Import to DynamoDB to import the entire dataset immediately.

-# spin up s3 bucket, upload csv of retail datapoints and then import csv to dynamodb
+# Spin up s3 bucket, upload csv of retail datapoints and then import csv to dynamodb
-1. create s3 bucket and upload csv
+1. Create s3 bucket and upload csv
-2. go to dynamodb and click Import from S3
+2. Go to dynamodb and click Import from S3
-    2a. assign dynamodb table name: Supermarket_dynamodb
+    2a.
+Assign dynamodb table name: Supermarket_dynamodb
-    2b. assign Partition key: Order ID
+    2b.
+Assign Partition key: Order ID
-3. go into the newly created dynamodb table to do two important actions: enable streams and create tags
+3. Go into the newly created dynamodb table to do two important actions: enable streams and create tags
-4. go to Export and Streams tabs to enable DynamoDB streams which captures item-level changes in the table, and push the changes to a DynamoDB stream.
+4. Go to Export and Streams tabs to enable DynamoDB streams which captures item-level changes in the table, and push the changes to a DynamoDB stream.
-5. go to Addtional Settings tab to create tags to help the custom-connector (in Confluent Cloud) identify this specific table 5a. create first tag
+5. Go to Addtional Settings tab to create tags to help the custom-connector (in Confluent Cloud) identify this specific table 5a.
+Create first tag
         -key = environment, value = dev
-    5b. create second tag
+    5b.
+Create second tag
         -key = datelake-ingest, value = null/empty

-# spin up confluent cloud cluster in AWS in one of the following regions that Custom Connector is currently available in: us-east-1, us-east-2, us-west-2, eu-west-1, & eu-central-1
+# Spin up confluent cloud cluster in AWS in one of the following regions that Custom Connector is currently available in: us-east-1, us-east-2, us-west-2, eu-west-1, & eu-central-1

 ------------------------------------------------------------------------------------------------------------
 # Build the custom connector